brinchj/btree-concurrent/README.md

 ================

-A backend agnostic, concurrent BTree with relaxed balance[1] written in Haskell using STM.
+A backend agnostic, concurrent BTree with relaxed balance[1] written in Haskell using a mix of IO operations and pure STM.

 Although the code does work, it is neither production-ready nor complete.
-See the TODO.org file for more details on missing parts.

 Features include: